sdr-enthusiasts/docker-adsb-ultrafeeder/README-grafana.md

 When using the `:telegraf` tag, the image contains [Telegraf](https://docs.influxdata.com/telegraf/), which can be used to capture metrics from `readsb` if an output is enabled.

-**NOTE - READ CAREFULLY**: As of 27 April 2023, the `latest` image no longer container Telegraf.
+**NOTE - READ CAREFULLY**: As of 27 April 2023, the `latest` image no longer contains Telegraf.
 If you want to send metrics to InfluxDB or Prometheus, please use the `:telegraf` tag like this in your `docker-compose.yml` file:

 ```yaml
 services: